neilmca/newsapp-code-challenge-temp/README.md

 An item can either be of type *story* or of type *video*.
-Items of type *video* will have an *video_id* (e.g. "video_id":"p07sb8b1") field that can be used in a batch call to the Video Metadata API to return metadata needed to included in the output feed to the clients.
+Items of type *video* will have a *video_id* (e.g. "video_id":"p07sb8b1") field that can be used in a batch call to the *Video Metadata API* to return video metadata needed to included in the output feed to the clients.